rob2d/ids-frontend-code-kata/README.md

 1. Understanding of how to construct a Custom Element from scratch
 1. Understanding of the WebComponent lifecycle [as described on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components)
 1. Attention to detail
-1. Code Style in HTML, Css and JS
+1. Coding in HTML, Css and JS
 1. Decisions about minumum viable product, and what might be provided later as enhancements (for example: Accessibility Considerations / Testing)

 ## Delivery Method